netliferesearch/craft-starter/GETTING_STARTED.md

 ## What about assets?!

 We usually use S3 on Amazon Web Services.
-Ask [@kodepoeten](https://github.com/nilsnh) about access to a bucket.
+By storing assets in S3 we have an easier time switching between various server environments without manually copying assets around.

+S3 is a bit complicated to configure so we have created [AWS helper scripts here](https://github.com/netliferesearch/aws-helper-scripts).
+Be sure to use Netlife's AWS account.

 ## <a name="global-deps"></a> Global dependencies for the craft-starter